 - All courses must be at the 500 level or higher.

 - 2 courses may be taken at the University of North Carolina at Chapel Hill (based on the collaboration agreement between Duke and UNC-CH)

 Additional Recommendations & Requirements

 At the matriculation, you will be assigned a (primary) advisor who is a faculty member in the Department of Religious Studies.
-Regular consultation with the advisor is recommended (at least once a semester) and the advisor’s approval is required when decisions are made with regard to the selection of courses etc. The advisor is not necessarily the person with whom a student works most closely.
+Regular consultation with the advisor is recommended (at least once a semester) and the advisor’s approval is required when decisions are made about the selection of courses etc. The advisor is not necessarily the person with whom a student works most closely.
 If the student so wishes, a substitute may be designated.

 An independent study may serve as the equivalent of a course.
-An independent study is based on a working agreement for one semester between the student and an individual professor, and is entirely dependent on the availability and willingness of the professor to serve in this relationship.
+An independent study is based on a working agreement for one semester between the student and an individual professor and is entirely dependent on the availability and willingness of the professor to serve in this relationship.